phalcon-orphanage/docs/zh/api/Phalcon_Db_Adapter_Pdo_Mysql.rst

 public *int*  **affectedRows** () inherited from Phalcon\\Db\\Adapter\\Pdo

-Returns the number of affected rows by the last INSERT/UPDATE/DELETE reported by the database system
+Returns the number of affected rows by the lastest INSERT/UPDATE/DELETE executed in the database system

 .. code-block:: php

     <?php

-    $connection->query("DELETE FROM robots");
+    $connection->execute("DELETE FROM robots");
     echo $connection->affectedRows(), ' were deleted';